IgniparousTempest/IgniparousTempest.github.io/_posts/2018-04-30-Whatsapp-Message-Analysis.md

 <div id="weekVis" style="width: 100%; height: 300px;"></div>

 <div id="hourVis" style="width: 100%; height: 300px;"></div>

+## How to Use This Tool

+Open up WhatsApp, press the breadcrumbs button in the action bar, select more, then email conversation.
+Email the chat log to yourself, then download the *.txt file and open it with this tool.

 <script type="text/javascript">
 var weekChart = new CanvasJS.Chart("weekVis", {